26 Best Things to Do in Bainbridge Island WA 2026

 2. Go to the Bloedel Reserve

 When you reach Bainbridge Island, visit the Bloedel Reserve.
-It is created by Virginia Bloedel and Prentice Bloedel.
-They have preserved the essence of a Japanese Garden.
-They blended the subtlety, naturalness, and tranquillity to give the entire area a Western expression.
+It was created by Virginia Bloedel and Prentice Bloedel.
+They have preserved the essence of a Japanese Garden and blended subtlety, naturalness, and tranquility, giving the entire area a Western expression.

 Inside the Bloedel Reserve